Yiqing-Tao/notes-for-Bayesian-Inference/README.md

-# notes-for-Bayesian-Inference
+# Notes for <Bayesian Inference and Machine Learning>

-## author: yiqing.tao
+ an: yiqing.tao

-- 3 tex.
+- 3 PDFs.
-- Including basic theories about probability and graphical models.
+- 1&2: Basic theories about probability and graphical models.
+- 3: Belief Network
+- 4: Graphical Models